GitJournal/GitJournal/docs/ios.md

 cd ~/Library/Developer/CoreSimulator/Devices/

-Get deivce ID from List Devices.
+Get device ID from List Devices.
 This doesn't seem to work for actual devices.

 # Logs